Epitome87/MERN-Monsters/README.md

 `12/10/2021: Initial commit`
 `12/10/2021: Backend foundations complete.
 Basic routers for Sites and Users.
 Basic GET/POST/DELETE manipulations on the Site and User models, which are successfully retrieved from and updated to the Atlas MongoDB`
+`12/10/2021: Some of the frontend foundations complete.
+This includes simple navigation bar with links to Home, Users, and Sites.
+The sites route correctly loops through all fetched Site models in the database and renders them as a clickable element, upon which the user is taken to a page that details that specific Site.
+Very basic styling, no ability to edit, add, or delete Sites via the frontend.`